Twitter users can soon get blue check for $7.99 monthly fee

 Experts have raised grave concerns about upending the platform’s verification system that, while not perfect, has helped Twitter’s 238 million daily users determine whether accounts they get information from are authentic.
 Current verified accounts include celebrities, athletes and influencers, along with government agencies and politicians worldwide, journalists and news outlets, activists, businesses and brands, and Musk himself.

-“He knows the blue check has value, and he’s trying to exploit it quickly,” said Jennifer Grygiel, an associate professor of communications at Syracuse University and an expert on social media.
+“He knows the blue check has value, and he’s trying to exploit it quickly,” said Jennifer Grygiel, a social media expert and associate professor of communications at Syracuse University.
 “He needs to earn the trust of the people before he can sell them anything.
 Why would you buy a car from a salesman that you know has essentially proved to be chaotic?”

 The update Twitter made to the iOS version of its app does not mention verification as part of the new blue check system.
 So far, the update is not available on Android devices.